ArvindP10/WordUnscramblingGame-AndroidStudio-UG-Semester-7/README.md

 References used throughout the project are mentioned at the end of the documentation.
 The mini-project additionally uses code help from:

-1. [Coding in Flow's Playlist](https://youtube.com/playlist?list=PLrnPJCHvNZuBtTYUuc5Pyo4V7xZ2HNtf4)'s playlist to create a scrollable list with interactive elements.
+1. [Coding in Flow's Playlist](https://youtube.com/playlist?list=PLrnPJCHvNZuBtTYUuc5Pyo4V7xZ2HNtf4) to create a scrollable list with interactive elements.

 2. [AES Encryption code](https://www.javatpoint.com/aes-256-encryption-in-java) from Javatpoint.